oneapi-src/level-zero-spec/scripts/core/PROG.rst

         alloc_props.pNext = &export_fd;
         ${x}MemGetAllocProperties(hContext, ptr, &alloc_props, nullptr);

-The following pseudo-code how to import a Linux dma_buf as an external memory handle for a device memory allocation:
+The following pseudo-code demonstrates how to import a Linux dma_buf as an external memory handle for a device memory allocation:

 .. parsed-literal::